kenmccann/advanced-tier-offering/README.md

 The diagram below represents the relationships between each of the Aqua Components.

 ![](https://github.com/kenmccann/advanced-tier-offering/blob/master/image/3vens.png?raw=true)
-Vulnerability scanning cannot happen without integrating the customer’s container registries into Aqua and image scanning is dependent upon those registries existing within the Aqua console.
+Vulnerability scanning [aka image scanning] cannot happen without integrating the customer’s container registries into Aqua and image scanning is dependent upon those registries existing within the Aqua console.

-By default, Aqua's registry configuration provides an existing container registry integration out of the box, which is Docker Hub.
-This can be used to scan public images and is a good starting point to show customers if they want to see this work out of the box.
+By default, Aqua's provides an existing container registry integration out of the box, which is Docker Hub.
+This can be used to scan public images and is a good starting point to show customers if they want to see this work out of the box with the server side scanner.

 Additionally,  Image Assurance policies cannot be applied to images from a repo, unless they originate from a configured container registry.